Trent122/Capston-Cryptocurrency-Exchange/README.md

 64bit installer: https://devcenter.heroku.com/articles/heroku-cli

-** UPDATE: If you're having trouble deploying to Heroku, then use this
+** UPDATE: If you're having trouble deploying to Heroku, then use this:

 #### Surge Link:  https://surge.sh/